DallasNovakowski/DallasNovakowski/content/community-market-research-consulting/about-brand/index.md

 {{< column >}}
 ## The Logo

 The logo grew out of my interest in data visualization and clear communication.
 I aim to present the full story behind the data, not just averages or summaries.
-While many companies use simple bar charts to signal that they are "data-driven," I chose a stacked dotplot instead.
-Its design is simple enough that anyone can see: two groups of points, one clearly higher than the other.
+The stacked dotplot design is simple enough that anyone can see: two groups of points, one clearly higher than the other.
 This reflects my belief that [people are naturally capable of understanding data when it’s presented clearly](https://www.annualreviews.org/docserver/fulltext/psych/76/1/annurev-psych-020924-124753.pdf?expires=1756499477&id=id&accname=guest&checksum=C7834A9F3E254D49CB549672B0C50E1F).

 The vertical offset in the logo also represents impact and action.
 Every project I take on is designed to generate meaningful insights that can inform real decisions and drive change.
 I strive to honor the time, attention, and resources my partners invest, while keeping in mind the broader ripple effect of my work on those affected downstream.

+The surrounding braided circle captures the deeply contextualized, interconnected, and humanistic components of my work, recognizing that [quality and ethical work necessarily brings together different people, perspectives, systems, and ways of knowing to create stronger combined products and processes](https://braidingknowledgescanada.ca/en/home/).

+Braiding Knowledge is the coming together of knowledges, in which each knowledge system is a strand of a braid

 In short, the logo embodies transparency, actionable insight, and a human-centered approach—making complex information accessible, understandable, and useful for everyone involved.